 What the EV procurement numbers say

 Henry Harteveldt of Atmosphere Research has framed the corporate ground sustainability shift in BTN and Skift commentary across 2025 as a buyer-side movement that is running ahead of the operator-side capacity to fulfill it.
-The Business Travel News 2025 Corporate Travel Index and the GBTA Foundation’s 2026 sustainability-procurement update both flag the same pattern: corporate buyers are pulling supplier qualification questions forward into the RFP stage that operators are not uniformly prepared to answer, and the operators that have invested in fleet electrification and disclosure infrastructure are winning enterprise share against operators whose EV posture is announcement-stage rather than fulfillment-stage.
+The Business Travel News 2025 Corporate Travel Index and the GBTA Foundation’s 2026 sustainability-procurement update both flag the same pattern: corporate buyers are pulling supplier qualification questions forward into the RFP stage that operators are not uniformly prepared to answer, and the operators that have invested in fleet electrification and transparent rate disclosure are winning enterprise share against operators whose EV posture is announcement-stage rather than fulfillment-stage.

 The state regulatory layer matters more in the EV procurement frame than it has in any prior corporate ground market analysis.
 California’s Clean Miles Standard, the New York City Taxi and Limousine Commission’s electrification roadmap, the Washington State Clean Cars 2030 framework and the Vancouver Zero Emissions Vehicle bylaw each apply differently to chauffeur-credentialed operators than to TNC drivers or fleet sales, and the patchwork of regulatory deadlines is shaping which operators have built EV inventory in which metros.
 Procurement teams running multi-metro ground spend should expect the supplier panel to differ by metro on EV availability through at least 2028.